vtsaplin/franklin-expressions/README.md

-# Franklin Nanoblocks
+# Franklin Placeholders
-> Nanoblocks let you add placeholders and decorators to Franklin documents.
+> Placeholders let you add dynamic content and inline decorators to Franklin documents.

 ## When this is useful
 - I want to show the value of a market asset using its ticker.